fluent/fluentd/CONTRIBUTING.md

 We may close such questions to keep clear repository for developers and users.
 Github issue is mainly for submitting a bug report or feature request.
 See below.

+If you can't judge your case is a bug or not, use mailing list or slack first.

 ## Found a bug?

 If you find a bug of Fluentd or a mistake in the documentation, you can help us by